IBM/kube101/workshop/Lab3/README.md

 where you scale your application, that model will not work.
 Based on which instance of the application where users are routed, they'll see very different results.

-### Redis database
+To solve this, we need to have all instances of our app share the same data store.
+In this case, we're going to use a Redis database that we deploy to our cluster.
+This instance of Redis will be defined in a similar manner to the guestbook.

-To solve this, we need to have all instances of our app share the same data store - in this case, we're going to use a redis database that we deploy to our cluster.
-This instance of redis will be defined in a similar manner to the guestbook.
+### Create a Redis database

-For this lab, you'll use this yaml to create a Redis database in a Deployment, "redis-master."
+For this lab, you'll use the below yaml to create a Redis database in a Deployment, `redis-master`.
-It will create a single instance with replicas set to "1," and the guestbook app instances will connect to it to persist data, as well as read the persisted data back.
+It will create a single instance with replicas set to `1`, and the guestbook app instances will connect it to persist data, as well as read the persisted data back.
-The image running in the container is "redis:2.8.23" and exposes the standard redis port 6379.
+The image running in the container is `redis:2.8.23` and exposes the standard Redis port 6379.

 1. Create a Redis database.